 Principal Actor Casting

-See the post titled Headshot and Resume Information regarding how to submit to casting directors for acting roles.
+See the post titled Headshot and Resume Information regarding how to submit for acting roles.

 No phone calls or personal drop-offs.

 Culver City, CA 90034

 Submit headshots and resumes to Rachel Sutton ONLY if you live in Hawaii to:

 I highly recommend that your 8×10 color headshot and resume along with the cover letter be sent in a 9 x 12 Clear Full Face Window Envelope with the photo visible in the window.

 Click Here to purchase 9 x 12 Clear Full Face Window Envelopes.

 Click Here to purchase the best resume and cover letter paper.